The Arch, near Aberystwyth

 Named after an imposing pair of Bronze Age local standing stones, Buwch a’r Llo (Cow and Calf), they are a fantastic introduction to trail running.

-Y Llo Trail starts off with a flat section almost two kilometres long before climbing up onto the ridge and leading back to the car park.
+This 5 kilometre trail starts off with a flat section for almost 2 kilometres before climbing up onto the ridge and back to the car park.

 This waymarked trail is named after a local hill (Mynydd March or Horse Mountain).
 There are stunning views over Cardigan Bay and Pumlumon Fawr, the highest mountain in mid Wales.